 My work explores the links between literature and its wider intellectual history – particularly moral and political philosophy – in the nineteenth and twentieth centuries.
 I have a particular interest in Irish writing.
-My first book – The Great Community (Field Day, 2008) – examined the evolution of cultural nationalism in Ireland from Edmund Burke to W. B. Yeats.
-I edited (with Christopher Insole) The Cambridge Companion to Edmund Burke and have published essays on, amongst others, Rousseau, Heidegger and Woolf.
-I am currently completing Liberty, Equality and Humbug: George Orwell and Western Political Ideals for Oxford University Press.
+My first book – The Great Community – examined the evolution of cultural nationalism in Ireland from Edmund Burke to W. B. Yeats.
+I edited (with Christopher Insole) The Cambridge Companion to Edmund Burkeand have published essays on, amongst others, Jean-Jacques Rousseau, Martin Heidegger, Wyndham Lewis and Virginia Woolf.
+My most recent mongraph Liberty, Equality and Humbug: Orwell's Political Ideals - will be published by OUP in 2018.

 • Undergraduate: Literature in English, 1830-1910; Literature in English, 1900-Present; FHS Paper 5; Paper 6: Literature and Revolution

 • Graduate: MSt, 1900-Present (C-Course: ‘Modernism and Philosophy’)